DeuxHuitHuit/algolia-webcrawler/README.md

 #### types[key]: String

 The parse function used to format the value.
-The only supported type right now is "integer"
+Supported types are "integer", "float" and "json".

 #### defaults[key]: String